LeetLLM

 To understand why static batching is so wasteful, recall two facts about how LLMs generate text.

 First, LLMs are autoregressive: they produce text one token at a time.
 Processing the input prompt (the prefill phase) can be done in parallel, but generating each new token (the decode phase) happens sequentially.
-A short refund question might need only ten decode steps.
-A long order analysis might need two hundred.
+A one-line completion might need only ten decode steps.
+A long migration explanation might need two hundred.

 Second, the output token count usually isn't known ahead of time.
 The engine stops when it hits a stop token or a length limit.
 That means the scheduler can't know in advance when a request will finish.